Last updated: April 18, 2026 · By Eternal Elixir Science Team

 - Purity testing — reputable brands publish third-party certificates of analysis on request.

 - Capsule count that makes sense for a real protocol.
-Most overseas TUDCA bottles ship 30 or 60 capsules, which is two to four weeks at standard dosing.
+Most overseas TUDCA bottles ship just 30 or 45 caps per bottle, which is two to four weeks at standard dosing.
 Every Eternal Elixir bottle ships 90 capsules, which means one bottle covers a full 12-week protocol at 500 mg/day — significantly better cost-per-dose than the 30-capsule bottles dominating the Australian market.

 - Clean capsule shell — vegetable-based cellulose, no titanium dioxide, no unnecessary colourants.

 If you are comparing brands side-by-side, our Best TUDCA Supplements in Australia 2026 roundup runs through seven Australian-available options with transparency about dosing, pricing per capsule, and purity.
-For stacking ideas across the full longevity range, the Eternal Elixir shop has everything discussed in this article.
+For stacking ideas across the full longevity range, the Eternal Elixir shop has everything covered above.

 Frequently Asked Questions